Dominion Voting Systems acquired by St. Louis-based Liberty Vote

 Dominion Voting Systems, one of the nation's largest election technology companies, has been acquired by St. Louis-based Liberty Vote.
 The acquisition caps a half-decade that saw Dominion thrust into the public eye amid false accusations of election rigging.

 Liberty Vote announced the purchase of Dominion Thursday afternoon.
-The company, which is the nation's largest provider of electronic poll book technology, was founded by Scott Leiendecker, a former Republican elections director.
 The terms of the deal were not immediately disclosed.

+Liberty Vote was founded by Scott Leiendecker, a former Republican elections director for St. Louis.
+He also founded KNOWiNK, which describes itself as the largest provider of electronic poll book technology in the United States, used in dozens of states.
+KNOWiNK says it was built "exclusively in America" and has a bipartisan team of former elections administrators, directors and poll workers, according to a company spokesperson.

 In a statement Thursday, Liberty Vote said it would be "100% AMERICAN OWNED," and that "as of today, Dominion is gone."
 Dominion was incorporated in Toronto but in 2009, it moved its headquarters to Denver.